paragonsean/404StarLink/v1beta1/java-client/README.md

 # openapi-java-client

-Replica Pool
+Container Analysis API
 - API version: v1beta1
-  - Build date: 2024-10-11T01:58:39.942530-04:00[America/New_York]
+  - Build date: 2024-10-11T02:01:08.153528-04:00[America/New_York]
   - Generator version: 7.9.0

-The Replica Pool API allows users to declaratively provision and manage groups of Google Compute Engine instances based on a common template.
+An implementation of the Grafeas API, which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.

   For more information, please visit [https://google.com](https://google.com)